scmmmh/metadata-tutorial/source/analyse_visualise_data/analysis/descriptive_statistics.rst

 When you run it, you will see that it prints out a long list of all "lang" values, together with how often they occur.
 Looking at the data, there are some interesting things you can see immediately.
 First of all, while we have previously treated "de" and "ger" as German-language codes, there is also "deu" and "Deutsch".
 Second, the second-most-frequent category is "mul", which stands for "multiple", indicating that there are multiple languages, but not specifying which ones they are.

 Looking at the data, we can see a few more filters that we could apply.
 We probably want to filter those where the language is set to multiple and those that have no language at all.
 We would probably also want to combine the various language values that all refer to the same language.
-Finally we would filter out those languages that have less than 10 occurrences.
+Finally we would like to filter out those languages that have less than 10 occurrences.
 However, before we modify the data any more, it is worth looking at the other columns as well, before we make any decisions.

 Numeric data
 ------------